clungu/clungu.github.io/_posts/2020-05-30-Optimisation_playground.md

 ## Displaying minimum values

-Since we will use these functions for seeing how some optimisation strategies work, by minimising the functions we need to also include in the charts, the minimum points where these functions have the lowest values.
+Since we will use these functions for seeing how some optimization strategies work, by minimizing the functions we need to also include in the charts, the minimum points where these functions have the lowest values.

 ### Finding the minimum, among the mesh grid evaluations, automatically